geovista/Tutorial-SymbolStoreClassic/README.md

 In the first section, I use the Leaflet Map function to create a map in the map `div`.
 I limit this map's extents to an area over State College, PA and University Park, PA.
 I also limit and set the zoom level so that the user can't get lost.

 In the next section I create a tile layer that will be the base map for this application.
-These tiles were designed by fine folks at [GeoIQ](http://www.geoiq.com) as part of their Acetate line of analytical products.
+These tiles were designed by [GeoIQ](http://www.geoiq.com) as part of their Acetate line of analytical products.
 They are a nice set of simple tiles that look good with a variety of symbol types.
 Of course, if you have a favorite set feel free to swap them out.

-The last section is where the meat and potatoes are.
-I use the [jQuery](http://jquery.com) library's `getJSON` function to load in a static GeoJSON file from the _data_ directory.
+In the last section, I use the [jQuery](http://jquery.com) library's `getJSON` function to load in a static GeoJSON file from the _data_ directory.
 Once this file is loaded it is passed to the Leaflet.js library's `geoJson` function, which parses this data and adds the features to the map.
 I also use two options in this function to customize the appearance of these features.
 The first option, `onEachFeature`, allows me to give each of these features a custom pop-up (displayed on click) that has the name of the location and a brief description of what a person can do there.
 The second option, `pointToLayer`, is where I define the custom Markers for these features.
 Inside this function I return a new Leaflet Marker with a custom defined Icon using links to symbols I provide with the data.

 And speaking of data...